 Tensile measures the maximum strength of the urethane product.
 For this test, a dumbbell-shaped piece is cut from a sheet of urethane that typically measures .080″ thick.
 This dumbbell is pulled by a machine that measures the pulling force or stress, which is measured in pounds per square inch (PSI).
 The dumbbell is pulled and tension increased to a point where the material breaks.
 At this point, the force is measured and the value of the necessary force to break the material is the tensile strength.
 (See figure #3)

 3. Modulus(ASTM D412)

-Modulus uses the same test as the tensile test, and the same dumbbell sample is prepared the same way.
+Modulus uses the same test as the tensile test, and the same dumbbell sample is prepared in the same way.
 However, under this test, the sample is stretched to a predetermined percent larger than the original size of the dumbbell.
-Most of the time the sample is stretched to 100%, 200% or 300% larger than original.
-At each one of these sizes, the force needed to stretch the sample to this point is measured in PSI.
-A measurement of the force at 100% is referred to as “100% modulus”.
+Most of the time the sample is stretched so that it is 100 percent, 200 percent, or 300 percent larger than original.
+At each one of these sizes, the force needed to stretch the sample is measured in PSI.
+A measurement of the force at 100 percent is referred to as “100% modulus”.
 (See figure #4)